sauravchaudharysc/Automating-Submission/README.md

+# Run
+ - Download the repository.
+ - Extract the repository.
+ - Open jupyter notebook and run it
 # Web Automation

 We are Developers.
 We don't do different thing.
 We do the same thing but in a smarter way.